brendancooley/imps2019/index.md

 ### Helpful Links

-$\latex$ is a typesetting system that will become a big part of your life as a graduate student.
+Latex is a typesetting system that will become a big part of your life as a graduate student.
 We ask that you familiarize yourself with the system and begin submitting your problem sets using latex by the **week 3** of the preview component.

 ### Acknowledgements